Sunday 5:05-6:35; Monday, Tuesday, Thursday 4:20-5:50

 Claudia Byram, Ph.D., CGP.
-Claudia Byram, Ph.D., CGP, is a licensed Systems-Centered Practitioner with a clinical practice in Philadelphia.
+Claudia Byram, Ph.D., CGP, is a Licensed Systems-Centered Practitioner with a clinical practice in Philadelphia.
 She leads Systems-Centered training events, as well as communications training and consultation in the SAVI (System for Analyzing Verbal Interaction) model.
 She has worked since 1980 as a clinician and trainer, with a doctorate in developmental and clinical psychology from Bryn Mawr College.
 She began work with Yvonne Agazarian in the early 80s, shifting from psychoanalytic practice toward systems as systems-centered therapy developed.

-Fran Carter, MSS, LSW, CGP.
-Frances Carter, MSS, LSW, CGP, is a Licensed Social Worker, living and working in the Philadelphia area.
+Fran Carter, MSS, LSW.
+Frances Carter, MSS, LSW, is a Licensed Social Worker, living and working in the Philadelphia area.
 She maintains a clinical and consulting practice working with individuals, couples, groups and organizations.
 Fran is a founding member of the Systems-Centered Training and Research Institute, and a Board Member and System Mentor.
 She continues to be interested in the development of training, curriculum and research and has contributed her time to these work groups within SCTRI.
-She is a licensed Systems-Centered Practitioner and a senior trainer, leading workshops, ongoing training and consultation groups and intensive training blocks throughout the US and Europe.
+She is a Licensed Systems-Centered Practitioner and a senior trainer, leading workshops, ongoing training and consultation groups and intensive training blocks throughout the US and Europe.
 She is also a principle in SAVI Communications and the SAVI Network where she works with others to develop training in the SAVI approach to communication.
 She brings to all her work the energy and creativity of her early background as an artist.

 Ray Haddock, MBChB, M.MedSc, FRCPsych.
 Ray Haddock, MBChB, M.MedSc, FRCPsych, Member of Institute of Group Analysis, Licensed Systems-Centered Practitioner.
 He qualified in medicine in 1982, trained in Psychiatry then in Psychotherapy in Leeds (UK).
 He has wide experience of leading SCT training groups and workshops in UK, Europe and the USA.
 He has practiced as a Consultant Medical Psychotherapist in the UK for over 20 years and has also had a number of management roles in the NHS, including service development and implementation of training programs for psychiatry trainees.
 He taught psychotherapy based on SCT to junior psychiatrists and psychotherapy trainees for over 20 years.
 Clinically he uses SCT in individual and group therapy and has developed a manual to support this work.
-He uses the Theory of Living Human Systems in day-to-day organizational work, consultation and leadership.
+He uses a Theory of Living Human Systems in day-to-day organizational work, consultation and leadership.